 Once the onions have cooked for 10 minutes add the green cardamom pods, cumin seeds, coriander powder, and Jalapenos and cook for a few seconds.

-Now add the marinated chicken and salt to the pot with the softened onions, Now turn the heat back to medium and continue cooking the chicken for 3-4 minutes to seal the chicken pieces, add a little more oil if you need to.
+Add the marinated chicken and salt to the pot with the softened onions, reduce heat to medium and continue cooking the chicken for 3-4 minutes to seal the chicken pieces, add a little more oil if you need to.

-Lower the heat, add 1/4 cup (60mls) water and gently simmer with the lid off for 5 minutes.
+Lower the heat again, add 1/4 cup (60mls) water and gently simmer with the lid off for 5 minutes.

 Stir the chicken half way through cooking making sure it doesn’t stick to the bottom of the pan.